 Laboratories may contain biological, chemical, and/or radiological hazards, as well as mechanical, electrical, and thermal hazards from laboratory equipment.
 Laboratory animals may pose additional risks, including bites, scratches, and exposure to allergens or zoonotic agents.
 These hazards pose risks not only to those performing laboratory work, but also to those who are present within the laboratory while work is ongoing.

 Minors are not allowed in high risk areas.
 Access to research areas may be prohibited due to reasons of safety, security, or regulatory compliance.
-Minors must be directly supervised at all times by the principle investigator (PI) or a trained staff member designated by the PI.
+Minors must be directly supervised at all times by the principal investigator (PI) or a trained staff member designated by the PI.
 Minors are not allowed to be alone in a research laboratory, and are not permitted to have their own building or room access.

 Children under the age of 10 are prohibited from entering laboratories.
 Minors between the ages of 10 and 17 may visit laboratories for short-term observation, for example as part of a high school or middle school tour, once program registration requirements have been met.
 The following apply to all research areas: